Or 11 keys to getting things done without letting your to-do list own your fucking soul…

-Its claws squeeze your gut into a knot so tight you can barely breathe while its tentacles leech you of irreplaceable time, precious energy and rob you of time with friends and family, reading those 42 unread books that have been collecting dust on your shelf as well as all that awesome stuff you long to do deep in that big ol’ mushy heart of yours… like your passions, projects and hobbies.
+Its claws squeeze your gut into a knot so tight you can barely breathe while its tentacles leech you of irreplaceable time and precious energy, rob you of time with friends and family, and stop you from reading those 42 unread books that have been collecting dust on your shelf as well as all that awesome stuff you long to do deep in that big ol’ mushy heart of yours…like your passions, projects, and hobbies.

-And if you’re like me, you know that you’re the only one responsible for your success, and if you don’t get shit done, you’ll be the one responsible for your failure.
+And if you’re like me, you know that you’re the only one responsible for your success—and that if you don’t get shit done, you’ll be the one responsible for your failure.

-I’ve known a number of disgruntled visualizers who thought they could just sit around, think happy thoughts about what they wanted, raise their “vibrational frequency” and it would all come true cuz’ the people from The Secret said it would.
-I mean, it worked for Oprah right?
+I’ve known a number of disgruntled visualizers who thought they could just sit around, think happy thoughts about what they wanted, and raise their “vibrational frequency” and it would all come true ‘cuz the people from The Secret said it would.
+I mean, it worked for Oprah, right?

-When creating the reality you want, on top of getting a clear vision of it and an optimistic attitude that it’s coming true, the real key is to take action
+When creating the reality you want, on top of getting a clear vision of it and keeping an optimistic attitude that it’s coming true, the real key is to take action.

-I had this one friend who would sit around and meditate and visualize the life he wanted for 3-4 hours a day… the dude was dedicated.
-Well, after a few years of this he ended so miserable he wanted to blow his brains out.
-He was depressed, miserable and frustrated that his life sucked and that he was stuck with the same ol’ shitty life.
+I had this one friend who would sit around and meditate and visualize the life he wanted for 3-4 hours a day…the dude was dedicated.
+Well, after a few years of this he ended up so miserable he wanted to blow his brains out.
+He was depressed, miserable, and frustrated that his life sucked and that he was stuck with the same ol’ shitty life.

 NOTHING was coming true for him.

-Now, like you, my plate isn’t just full of the the awesome stuff I wanna do… the stuff that puts a cute little twinkle in my butt and makes my heart soar like an eagle.
+Now, like you, my plate isn’t just full of the the awesome stuff I wanna do…the stuff that puts a cute little twinkle in my butt and makes my heart soar like an eagle.
 Nor is it filled with nothing but the the big “high leverage” activities that drive things forward.
-It’s also overloaded with a large list of responsibilities… errands, financial stuff, legal stuff, tax stuff, commitments to friends and family, taking care of my health, my fitness, my sanity and so on.
+It’s also overloaded with a large list of responsibilities…errands, financial stuff, legal stuff, tax stuff, commitments to friends and family, and taking care of my health, my fitness, my sanity, and so on.